codingseb/ExpressionEvaluator/README.md

 |Jump|[goto](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/goto)|Not supported (But if you looked after it -> Booo !!!
 Bad code)|
 |Jump|[return](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/return)|Supported|

 *Remark : The way ScriptEvaluate works is to evaluate expressions one by one.
 There is no syntax check before the evaluation.
-So be aware that syntax or naming bugs only appears at execution and some code can already be evaluated at this time.
+So be aware that syntax or naming bugs only appears in execution and some code can already be evaluated at this time.
 Futhermore a syntaxic/naming bug in an if-else block for example can simply be ignored until the corresponding condition is met to evaluate the specific line of code.*

 ## Code comments
 By default comments are not managed in expressions and scripts evaluations.